nkrusch/recontext/.github/README.md

 T_SIZES     25 50 75 100      Trace sizes for times experiment
 </pre>

-The times experiment runs until completion and is unaffected by the timeout.
+The "times"-experiment runs until completion and is unaffected by the timeout.
+It can be adjusted by changing the sample sizes.

 ## Inputs